Employment Law FAQs

-New York State Paid Family Leave guarantees workers time off to bond with a new child (including adopted and foster children); care for a seriously ill family member (child, parent, parent-in-law, spouse, domestic partner, grandchild, or grandparent); or address certain military family needs.
+New York State Paid Family Leave guarantees workers time off to bond with a new child (including adopted and foster children); care for a seriously ill family member (child, parent, parent-in-law, spouse, domestic partner, grandchild, grandparent or sibling); or address certain military family needs.
 Most employees who work in New York State (full or part time) are eligible to take Paid Family Leave.
-In 2021, an employee can take up to 12 weeks for family leave and can receive 67% of their average weekly pay while on leave.
+In 2022, an employee can take up to 12 weeks for family leave and can receive 67% of their average weekly pay while on leave.
 Employees are protected while on leave and have the right to return to work.
 If you receive healthcare coverage through your employer, you also have the right to keep your healthcare coverage under its current conditions, while on leave.
 Employees are eligible for the Paid Family Leave six months after their start date.

 Are there certain questions that an employer may not ask during a job interview?

 There are several types of questions that an employer is legally prohibited from asking in a job interview.
 For example, an employer may not seek medical information regarding an applicant, at least not before the applicant has received a conditional job offer.
 Questions that seek inappropriate medical information include: Are you disabled?
 How many sick days did you take last year?
 Have you ever made a workers’ compensation claim?
 And will you require any form of physical accommodation for this job?
 An employer may, however, describe the duties of a job to an applicant and ask if the applicant can perform those duties, either with or without reasonable accommodation.
 In addition, if the applicant clearly has a physical disability that would seem to prevent them from performing the relevant job duties, the employer may ask how the employee proposes to perform those duties.